Walter S. Johnson Foundation

 Overview

-The Walter S. Johnson Foundation was established in 1968 in California by Walter S. Johnson (1884-1978), a San Francisco businessman who founded the American Box Corporation (later American Forest Products Corporation) and helped establish the Friden Calculating Machine Company.
-Johnson gained public recognition in 1959 for leading a major gift to reconstruct San Francisco's Palace of Fine Arts.
+The Walter S. Johnson Foundation was established in 1968 in California by Walter S. Johnson (1884-1978), a San Francisco attorney who founded the American Box Company (later American Forest Products Corporation) and helped establish the Friden Calculating Machine Company.
+Johnson gained public recognition for leading a major gift to reconstruct San Francisco's Palace of Fine Arts.
 He developed an interest in supporting foster youth through a friendship with a nonprofit serving this population.
 Today, the foundation assists young people ages 14-26 who are disconnected from education and employment in Northern California and Nevada to become successful adults.
-With total assets exceeding $111 million and annual giving of approximately $5.2 million distributed across 53 grants, the foundation focuses on educational and employment opportunities for transition-aged foster youth and other vulnerable young people.
+With total assets exceeding $111 million and annual giving of approximately $4.1 million, the foundation focuses on educational and employment opportunities for transition-aged foster youth and other vulnerable young people.
 The foundation has received recognition through its leadership, with Program Director Yali Lincroft receiving the 2024 John Burton Advocate for Youth Champion of the Year award and the 2013 White House Champion for Change award.

 Funding Priorities